 In 2015, the SLF became increasingly aware of the need for Circles of Support and Accountability for young people who have demonstrated sexually harmful behaviour - both as a result of national statistics which show that "between 23-40% of all alleged sexual abuse of children and young people is perpetrated by other young people, mainly adolescents" (Statistics on Child Sexual Abuse, NSPCC, April 2014) and actual requests to the charity for support for young people.
-In October 2015, the SLF received funding from the Worshipful Company of Weavers to scope out and run Young People's Circles.
-A Young Peoples Project Manager was appointed in April 2016 and between April and December 2016 the scoping for the project took place.
+In October 2015, the SLF received funding from the Worshipful Company of Weavers to scope out and run Young People’s Circles.

 In July 2018 the SLF secured funding from HMPPS to develop an innovative new young people’s project named Apollo.
 A Project Coordinator was appointed in October 2018 and is currently developing the intervention model.
 This will draw upon our experience delivering Young People’s Circles of Support and Accountability, the Aurora Project therapy service, and working with adults who have been convicted of sexual offences.

 Although our projects are only suitable for young people aged 12-18, where possible the Young People’s Coordinators will assist with advice, guidance and resources for children and young people of any age.

 Please see our advice, resources and guidance page for helpful resources.